- Kodiak bears are a subspecies of brown bears. The males can weigh 1,500 pounds or more, while females weigh a little less.

 The Largest Kodiak Bear Ever Recorded

 The largest Kodiak Bear ever recorded was a captive bear named Clyde.
 He was a Kodiak bear that lived at the Dakota Zoo in Bismarck, North Dakota.
-His weight in June of 1987 was 2130 lbs!
+His weight in June 1987 was 2,130 lbs!
 Bears in captivity typically weigh more than wild bears so that gives him the edge.

 He was the main attraction at the zoo for years and had a companion bear, named Bonnie.
 He was reportedly 9 feet tall and lived to be 22 years old.
 Of course, there could be larger Kodiak bears in the wild but finding them and measuring them is difficult.

 Seeing a picture of Bart standing next to his trainer is an impressive comparison to his size.
-Bart was actually taller than Clyde, the record holder as the largest Kodiak bear, but he was nowhere close to Clyde’s weight.
+Bart was taller than Clyde, the record holder as the largest Kodiak bear, but he was nowhere close to Clyde’s weight.
 Bart only weighed a lean 1,500 lbs, which is more than your average Kodiak bear!

 Guinness World Record for “Largest Bear”